CodeSlicing/pure-swift-ui/README.md

 - [1.14.0][tag-1.14.0] Add transforms to layout guides for scaling, rotating and offsetting.
 Add factors to various scaling functions on convenience extensions to support animatable data in shapes.
 - [1.14.1][tag-1.14.1] Add convenience constructors for `CGPoint` and `LinearGradient` and standardize various API calls.
 - [1.14.2][tag-1.14.2] Add static constructor for `CGPoint` and convenience constructor for `LinearGradient` specifying angle with further standardization of API.
+- [1.15.0][tag-1.15.0] Fix for segmentation fault in Xcode 11.4 and Cocoapods support

 ## Licensing